ariannedee/intro-to-django/docs/install/WINSETPATH.md

 ## Windows set up instruction
 If you installed Python with the default options, you will probably need to add Python to the PATH variable.
-This let's your operating system know where to look for the Python executable when you try running it.
+This lets your operating system know where to look for the Python executable when you try running it.

 To add Python to your PATH variable: